World Toilet Day - November 19

 History

-• In the 1860s there were over 1200 toilets in Paris, which were considered true works of art.
+• In the 1860s, Paris boasted over 1,200 public toilets, many of which were considered works of art.

-• In Mexico, it is forbidden to throw toilet paper down the drain, as pipes easily become clogged and even burst.
+• In Mexico, flushing toilet paper is forbidden, as pipes easily become clogged and can even burst.

-• In Scotland, it is common to knock on the door of a stranger and ask to use their toilet.
+• In Scotland, it is common to knock on a stranger’s door to ask to use their toilet.

-• The inhabitants of Ireland hate public institutions, and will endure to the last until they get home.
+• Many people in Ireland avoid using public restrooms and prefer to wait until they get home.

 World Toilet Day is observed on November 19 each year.